Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Many parents and children stayed home during the COVID-19 pandemic.
-That kept them safe, but it means children missed well-child visits.
+The Centers for Disease Control and Prevention (CDC) says many children missed check-ups and recommended childhood vaccinations over the past few years.
 And many are still behind on their shots.
-The Centers for Disease Control and Prevention and the American Academy of Pediatrics urge parents to make sure their child continues to get recommended vaccines.
+The CDC and the American Academy of Pediatrics urge parents to make sure children continue to get recommended vaccines.

 Now’s the time to catch up on vaccines, before the busy back-to-school rush.

 Children need vaccines to stay healthy, from when they are babies to their teens.
 Getting vaccines on time during childhood is vital.
 It gives immunity before children are exposed to diseases.
 And children must get some vaccines before they can go to school.

 Children in the U.S. get vaccines that protect them from more than a dozen diseases, including:

 Most of these diseases are now at their lowest levels in history, thanks to years of immunization.
-But about 300 children still die each year in the U.S. from diseases that can be prevented by vaccines.
+But children still die each year in the U.S. from diseases that can be prevented by vaccines.
 They are a vital part of children’s preventive care and help stop disease outbreaks.

 The diseases that childhood vaccines are meant to prevent are most likely to happen when children are young.
 That’s also when the chance of complications is greatest.
 That makes early vaccination — sometimes starting shortly after birth — essential.
 If you put off vaccines until a child is older, it might be too late.

 Yes, vaccines are safe.
 Vaccines go through years of safety testing by the Food and Drug Administration to make sure they are safe.
-Many of them work by exposing your body to a very small amount of weak or dead versions of germs or viruses.
-Your immune system then builds up resources to fight those bugs in the future.
+Many of them work by exposing the body to a very small amount of weak or dead versions of germs or viruses.
+The immune system then builds up resources to fight those bugs in the future.
 Vaccines have slowed or stopped the spread of polio, measles, mumps and other serious diseases.

 The most common side effects are often very mild, such as pain or swelling at the shot site.